egoist/fetch-enhance/README.md

 ### fetchEnhance(...options)

-The same as the options in `window.fetch`.
+Used in browser environment, the same as the options in `window.fetch`.

+### fetchEnhance(fetchImplementation)

+Used in Node.js environment, returns a function using the provided fetch implementation, for example: `const fetchImplementation = require('node-fetch')`

 ## Contributing